 A survey of the development of Christian theology from the end of the Apostolic Period through the Reformation Period.
-Special emphasis is placed on the historical and theological movements and the theologians of the period.
+Special emphasis is placed on the historical and Theological movements and the theologians of the period.
+There are no prerequisites for this course.